Neblina metaltail: Taxonomy and systematics

 The neblina metaltail was described in 1980 following expeditions sponsored by Louisiana State University's Museum of Zoology.
 The species is monotypic.

 Description

 The neblina metaltail is 9 to 10.5 cm long.
 Males weigh about 5.2 g and females about 4.8 g.
 It has a medium length, straight, black bill.
 The adult male has iridescent dark green upperparts.
 Its slightly forked tail is dark olive green on its upper side and shining golden green on its underside.
-The sides of its head and neck vary from bronzy olive to coppery bronze and its gorget is reddish purple to rosy red.
+The sides of its head and neck vary from bronzy olive to coppery bronze and its gorget is tomette.
 The rest of its underparts are olive bronze with a buffy spotted appearance.
 Its undertail coverts are bronzy green with buffy cinnamon edges.
 The adult female is a duller version of the male.
 Its throat is spotted with rosy red and the rest of its underparts are tan with heavy bronzy spotting.